Rafael Silva (footballer, born 1992)

-Rafael da Silva ([ʁafaˈew dɐ ˈsiwvɐ]; born 4 April 1992) is a Brazilian footballer who plays for K League 1 team Jeonbuk Hyundai Motors FC.
+Rafael da Silva ([ʁafaˈew dɐ ˈsiwvɐ]; born 4 April 1992) is a Brazilian professional footballer who plays as a forward for Série B club América Mineiro.

+Early life

+Rafael was born in São Paulo.

 Club career

 Rafael Silva started his professional football career with Campeonato Brasileiro Série A side Coritiba in the 2012 league season.
-He would make his debut on 8 April 2012 against Cianorte in the Campeonato Paranaense in a 3-1 victory.
-This would be followed by his first goal for the club on 29 April 2012 against Roma Apucarana in the Campeonato Paranaense in a 3-1 win.
+He would make his debut on 8 April 2012 against Cianorte in the Campeonato Paranaense in a 3–1 victory.
+This would be followed by his first goal for the club on 29 April 2012 against Roma Apucarana in the Campeonato Paranaense in a 3–1 win.

 Rafael joined Albirex Niigata in August 2014 from Swiss Challenge League club Lugano.
 He made his debut for the club in a 2–0 away loss to Sanfrecce Hiroshima on 20 September 2014.
 He scored his first goal for the club against Kawasaki Frontale on 5 October.
 After three seasons with Albirex Niigata he would move to another Japanese club in Urawa Red Diamonds where in his debut season he immediately established himself as a vital member of the team that went on to win the 2017 AFC Champions League.

 On 3 February 2018, Rafael transferred to second tier Chinese football club Wuhan Zall.
-He would make his debut and score his first goal for the club on 11 March 2018 in a league game against Shanghai Shenxin in a 1-0 victory.
+He would make his debut and score his first goal for the club on 11 March 2018 in a league game against Shanghai Shenxin in a 1–0 victory.
 He would go on to establish himself as a vital member of the team and he would win the division as well as gaining promotion at the end of the 2018 China League One campaign.